flyntwp/flynt/README.md

 The `functions.php` file for every component in the `./Components` folder is executed during the WordPress action `after_setup_theme`.
 [This is run from the `./functions.php` file of the theme.](https://github.com/flyntwp/flynt/tree/master/functions.php)

 To render components into a template, see [Page Templates](#page-templates).

+#### Developing Custom Components

+There is a [Plop.js](https://github.com/plopjs/plop) based code generator included to help with custom components development.
+Run `npm run generate` and follow the wizard to generate a boilerplate code for your new Flynt component.

 #### Web Components